thinh-sine-nix/report-/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
 ### Which features are incompleted
+- Payment

+- Verify order by email

+- Login with Facebook/Email

 ### Future features if you want to developer further after the course
 The future work part show our efforts to improve the application more in the near future.
 Specifically, we will add a few more features to make it easier for users to use which will be mentioned below: